124D.385 Minnesota commission on national and community service.

 (3) administer the youth works grant program under sections 124D.39 to 124D.44, including soliciting and approving grant applications from eligible organizations, and administering individual postservice benefits;

-(5) report to the governor, commissioner of education, and legislature; and
+(5) report to the governor, commissioner of children, families, and learning, and legislature; and

 (6) administer the federal AmeriCorps program.